Prediction Markets

 + Growing Popularity: While interest typically surged during major events, user activity has increased since the platforms started offering sports contracts.

-+ Trading vs. Betting: Prediction markets function like a stock market for events, differing from traditional sports betting in structure and regulation.
++ Trading vs. Betting: Prediction markets operate like a stock market for events, unlike traditional sports betting in their structure and regulation.

 + Collective Forecasting: These markets leverage the “wisdom of the crowd” to create market-driven pricing and probabilities for future events.